Summer 2015 in Europe

 Program dates: May 19 to June 30, 2015

-Spend six weeks in Europe and earn six hours (MGMT 440/640 - International Management, and BUSN 341/793, The European Business Environment) while learning about the European Union (EU).
-You will study International Management in a European context and visit institutions of the EU, and other cultural, historical, and business sites.
+Spend part of your summer in Europe and earn six hours (MRKT 440/640 - International Marketing, and BUSN 341/793, The European Business Environment) while learning about the European Union (EU).
+You will study International Marketing in a European context and visit institutions of the EU, and other cultural, historical, and business sites.

-Prerequisites: Business majors and minors - MGMT 320, Foundations of Management; Non-business majors - Junior standing.
+Prerequisites: Business majors and minors - MRKT 320, Foundations of Marketing; Non-business majors - Junior standing.

-The European Union (EU) was created to prevent another World War from happening, by linking trade between the various European nations.
+After World War II, the European Union was created to prevent another world war, by linking together the various European nations through trade agreements.
 For some of our cultural trips, we will explore various World War II sites, since that war was so instrumental in the creation of the EU.
-We will visit the D-Day Beaches of Normandy, France; the Battle of the Bulge in Belgium; Checkpoint Charlie and the Sachsenhausen concentration camp in Berlin, Germany; the American Cemetery in Luxembourg; and other WWII sites.
+For example, we will visit the D-Day beaches in Normandy, France, the American cemetery in Colleville-sur-Mer, and the American Cemetery in Luxembourg City, Luxembourg.

 Please contact Dr. Newell Wright at (701) 231-6532, or firstname.lastname@example.org for more details.

 NOTE: This study abroad summer opportunity will be limited to 30 students.
 If more than 30 students apply, those who applied by the deadline have first priority.

 Need help with the application process?
 Contact Wendy Baumann in the CGI office at (701) 231-7006, or email her at email@example.com

 Need financial aid or an alternative loan?
 Once you've started an application, folllow the instructions found in "important information" to make an appointment with a financial aid representative.